Don Ho

-Donald Tai Loy Ho (何大來 (何大来, Hé Dàlái); August 13, 1930 – April 14, 2007) was a Hawaiian traditional pop musician, singer, and entertainer.
+Donald Tai Loy Ho (August 13, 1930 – April 14, 2007) was an American traditional pop musician, singer, and entertainer.
 He is best known for the song "Tiny Bubbles" from the 1966 album of the same name.

 Early life, family and education

 Ho was a singer of Native Hawaiian, Chinese, Portuguese, Dutch, and German descent.
 He was born in the small Honolulu neighborhood of Kakaʻako to Emily (Honey) Leimaile Silva and James Ah You Puao Ho, but he grew up in Kāneʻohe on the windward side of the island of Oʻahu.

 He was a graduate of the Kamehameha Schools in 1949 and he attended Springfield College on a football scholarship in 1950, but he returned home to earn a Bachelor's degree in sociology at University of Hawaiʻi in 1953.

 Career

 In 1954, Ho entered the U.S. Air Force, doing his primary training at Columbus Air Force Base, Mississippi and spent time flying C-97s with the Military Air Transport Service.
 Transferred to Travis Air Force Base, California, he went to the local city of Concord and bought an electronic keyboard from a music store, and recalls, "That's when it all started."

 While in the military, Ho traveled from state to state with his young family until he was called home to help his mother with the family bar business, Honey's.
 Ho left the Air Force in 1959 due to his mother's developing illness and began singing at her club in Kaneohe.
 Honey's became a hotspot for the local entertainment and the growing customers from the Kaneohe Marine Base servicemen.
 Ho always honored the military remembering his own years of military service.
 In 1963, he moved the Kāneʻohe Honey's to Waikīkī.
 After much success, and little room to grow, promoter Kimo Wilder McVay sought Don to play at a night club called Duke's owned by Duke Kahanamoku, where he caught the attention of record company officials.

 Ho was originally signed to Reprise Records.
 He released his debut album, The Don Ho Show!, in 1965 and began to play high-profile locations in Las Vegas, Lake Tahoe and New York City.
 In 1966 he released his second album, a live compilation called Don Ho – Again!, which charted in the early part of that year.
 In the fall of 1966, Ho released his most famous song, "Tiny Bubbles", which charted on both the pop (#57 Billboard) and easy listening charts and caused his subsequent album, also called Tiny Bubbles, to remain in the album Top 200 for almost a year.
 Another song associated with Don was "Pearly Shells".
 From 1964 to 1969, Don's backing group was The Aliis: Al Akana, Rudy Aquino, Benny Chong, Manny Lagodlagod and Joe Mundo.